-What’s a typical cruise-ship like?
-Cruise ships carry an average of 140 passengers on two or three decks, with a sun deck on top.
-Cabins, or staterooms, some of which are surprisingly spacious, are all outward facing, some with floor to ceiling picture windows, all with ensuite bathrooms.
+River cruise ships carry an average of 140 passengers on two or three decks, with a sun deck on top.
+Cabins, or staterooms, some of which are spacious, are all outward facing, some with floor to ceiling picture windows, all with en-suite bathrooms, some with private balconies.
 Some ships also offer single cabins and 3-4 person suites.
-Facilities aboard will vary, but you can expect a bar and dance floor, one or two restaurants/dining areas, a boutique and a library.
-Some ships may also provide laundry services, a hairdresser, bicycles for hire, lifts to upper floors and internet access.
+Facilities aboard will vary, but you can expect a bar and dance floor, one or two restaurants/dining areas, a boutique, a library, TV in your cabin and (limited) WiFi.
+Some ships may also provide laundry services, a hairdresser, bicycles for hire and lifts to upper floors.
 Most ships are also air-conditioned throughout.
-Public spaces offer a mixture of open and covered deck areas, for sun-bathing and watching the world go by, and in the evening for an early evening aperitif in the piano bar.
-Some cruises offer live entertainment – a jazz evening, for example – after a sumptuous dinner.
-All will welcome you aboard with a fine cocktail reception and bid you adieu, relaxed and recharged, after dining with the Captain on the last evening of your wonderful cruise.
+Public spaces offer a mixture of open and covered deck areas, for sun-bathing and relaxing, and in the evening a piano bar for an early evening aperitif.
+Some cruises offer live entertainment – a jazz evening, for example – after dinner.
 Standards range from 3 star to luxury class and prices vary accordingly.

-How much does it cost?
 This depends on the length of your cruise, the itinerary, the ship and the operator.
 As with most things, you get what you pay for, and cruising is no exception.
 It is up to you to read the cruise details carefully and ask for further information if you need it from your agent.
 Cruises in France generally last from 3 nights to 15 nights, and some include many excursions, so the range in prices is also quite large, from €350 to around €5800 per person.
 Remember that the lower fares may not include costs of excursions, sundries aboard ship or tips.
+Also, you may not want a cruise of top class standards, preferring instead to opt for the one with most excursions and the most time spent off-board.
 Each operator will want to fill every cruise, so whilst you may want the peace of mind of having your holiday booked early in the year, you may be able to find a bargain last-minute cruise.
-Watch out for good offers on the agents’ or operators’ websites or ask them to let you know about them by email.